 - English-speaking Cuban road guide

 - Meals as indicated

 - Luggage storage for duration of tour

-- Program according to the itinerary if not defined as ‘optional’
+Program according to the itinerary if not defined as ‘optional’

-- Fuel (full-to-full-rule): roughly around $150
+- Fuel (full-to-full-rule): roughly around $175

 - International flight between USA and Cuba

 - Airport transfers